treimers/square-1/README.md

 ## Corner piece

+There are 8 corner pieces used in a Square-1 cube.
 A corner piece has six sides: top, left rear, left front, right front, right rear, bottom.
-There are 8 corner pieces used in a Square-1 cube.
-They have three colored sides.
+Three of them are colored.

 | Type   | Orientation | Name | Colors | Image |